Integrate passkeys into your Flutter apps with our open-source passkeys package

 Hello Flutter developers,

 With this tutorial, we want to introduce you to our new open-source Flutter passkeys package.
-The Flutter passkeys package offers passkeys / WebAuthn implementations for Android and iOS (more platforms to come) with emphasis on maximum flexibility and ease of use for developers.
-We want to help make the internet a safer place and are happy if you help by starting to ditch passwords and join the passkey-era.
+The Flutter passkeys package offers passkeys / WebAuthn implementations for Android, iOS and web (more platforms to come; this post focuses on Android and iOS) with emphasis on maximum flexibility and ease of use for developers.
+We want to help make the internet a safer place and are happy if you help by starting to ditch passwords and join the passkey- era.

 Regarding passkeys, currently available Flutter packages are either complicated to set up or require an external passkey backend, that you have to set up and maintain on your own.
 This can be quite challenging and tedious (especially when you want to quickly prototype with passkeys).